 a + b + encoder speed up

-CE 1.7 Simplified bi-directional illumination compensation without BPWA
+CE 1.7 Simplified bi-directional illumination compensation without BPWA (JVET-M0224)

-This sub-CE will …
+This sub-CE will investigate LIC in bi-prediction without BPWA.
+It will be based on test 4 (JVET-M0224) and JVET-M0115.

-CE 1.8 Simplification of local illumination compensation
+CE 1.8 Simplification of local illumination compensation (JVET-M0182)

 In JVET-M0182, to simplify the local illumination compensation (LIC) in BMS2.2, an encoder side fast algorithm is proposed by reusing the LIC-off motion search results for testing LIC-on.
 And, the bi-prediction with weighted averaging and subblock-based temporal motion vector prediction (SbTMVP) are disallowed when LIC is on.
 Within this CE test, the performance of the method described in JVET-M0182 is to be studied and also consider the following constraints: